xcx0902/cpp/template/instruction/maths.md

 #define __MOD
 ```

-Now, you can enjoy your coding with our template.
+Now, you can enjoy coding with our template.

 What does this template include?